 - After a certain temperature this type of materials behave like paramagnetic materials.
 This critical temperature is the Curie’s temperature.

 - Ferromagnetic material is used in core of transformer.

 - One can convert these type of materials into permanent magnets.

 - Ferromagnetic material is also used in dynamo and motor.

 Some Important questions on ferromagnetic material

 Ans: Curie temperature is the critical temperature of a ferromagnetic material above which it behaves like a paramagnetic material.

 2. What is the value of relative permeability in ferromagnetic material?

-This is all from this article.
+This is all from this article on properties and examples of ferromagnetic materials.
 If you have any doubt on this topic you can ask me in the comment section.